Clue (musical): Differences from the board game

-The musical simplifies the setting by including only six rooms rather than nine.
+The musical simplifies the setting by including only the hall, dining room and library.
 The role of Mr. Boddy is expanded, and much of the action centers on motive rather than exclusively who, how, and where the murder happened.
 A new character, the Detective, drives much of the action in the second half of the show.
 The characters, particularly Col. Mustard and Mr. Green, hew closer to the North American game versions of the characters rather than the British version.
+In one variation of the stage musical, the library and hall are not rooms in Boddy Manor.